NikolasSi/isalos.docs.github.io/docs/analytics/41regression.md

 ###### Input
 {: .no_toc }
 The input datasheet must include one continuous, non-negative dependent variable, which will serve as the target, and at least one column with a continuous or categorical independent variable.
-Optionally, an exposure variable can be included to account for different observation times or risk levels.
 <div style="text-align: center;">
 <img src="images/GLM/NegBinGLM_Input.png" alt="negbinGLM-input" width="400" height="300" class="img-responsive">
 </div>